php-1511-2511/php-1511-2511.github.io/Notes/lect-03-transforming.md

 ## On Your Own: RStudio Practice

 - Perform the following operations:
-  - Group by month and day.
+  - Group by year.
-  - use `sample_n()` to pick 1 observation per day.
+  - use `sample_n()` to pick 1 observation per year
-  - Arrange by longest to smallest departure delay.
+  - Arrange by longest to smallest life expectancy.